proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 This state machine built using three memories:
 1. The "input" memory, which contains lists and strings to decode
 2. A call stack
-3. the "output stack", which is a stack containing the RLP-encoded results which may be read by popping the entire stack
+3. the "output stack"`, which is a read-only memory we use in a "stack-like" manner containing the RLP-encoded results which may be read by "popping" the entire "stack".
+We can get away with a read-only memory because we only ever "write" to an address once.

 The "input" memory is an instance of the `ro_memory` STARK.
 Both stacks are instances of the "ro_stack" STARK.
 Note that, by convention, the "ro_stack" STARK grows "up" - i.e. the top of the stack starts at address 0 and, as items are pushed, the address of the top of the stack increases.